 To get an idea of what these servicers should be saying to you and offering to you, please click here to see the direction from Fannie Mae and Freddie Mac.

-Mayor Walsh announced on April 10, 2020 that after several weeks of negotiations 12 of Boston’s largest housing lenders will offer mortgage deferments to owner-occupants for up to 90 days without charging late fees or reporting non-payments to credit agentcies.
-They’ll also spread out missed payments over future installments instead of requiring remittance in one lump sum.
+Mayor Walsh announced on April 10, 2020 that after several weeks of negotiations 12 of Boston’s largest housing lenders were to offer mortgage deferments to owner-occupants for up to 90 days without charging late fees or reporting non-payment to credit agencies.
+They would also spread out missed payments over future installments instead of requiring remittance in one lump sum.

 Each bank in the program is linked in the buttons below.
 Click to visit their websites.